Skip to the content.

 React

-React is a JavaScript library for building user interfaces, invented by Facebook.
-When I discovered React back in 2014, I got hooked super fast.
-It immediately became obvious to me that React would disrupt the web dev scene, and I began to learn the library and preach it’s joys to everyone who would listen.
+React is a JavaScript library for building user interfaces, invented by Facebook in 2013.
+When I discovered React, I got hooked super fast.
+It immediately became obvious to me that React would disrupt the web development scene, and I began to learn the library and preach it’s joys to everyone who would listen.

-The wisdom of hindsight has proven me right.
-In the 2020s, React is everywhere, and I continue to believe it’s for the benefit of devkind.
+The wisdom of hindsight proved me right.
+In the 2020s, React is everywhere, and I continue to believe it’s for the benefit of all mankind.

 Pekkis

-I have taught and talked about the joys of frontend development to peers and students for years.
+I have taught and talked about the joys of frontend development to peers and students for as almost as long as React has existed.
 For the longest time I did this in the context of Finland’s toughest React training organized by Fraktio.
-After returning from my teaching hiatus (I taught way too much in 2018 and 2019) in 2021 I’m now semi-silently selling the course again.
+After returning from my teaching hiatus (I taught way too much in 2018 and 2019) I’m now semi-silently providing training services again.

 You can get to know my person by googleing me (Mikko “Pekkis” Forsström is a good search term) and / or by clicking directly on the links below.